-- (a) CPD hours must consist of: - i. a minimum of five hours of verifiable CPD per year for each accreditation held.
-If a paralegal is accredited in one practice area (or holds the general accreditation), a minimum of five hours verifiable CPD must be undertaken.
-For accreditation in two practice areas, a minimum of 10 hours verifiable CPD must be undertaken - ii. a minimum of five hours of private study CPD per year, regardless of the number of practice areas in which accreditations are held - iii. the requirements are not reduced for those working part-time. - (b) There are no formal exemptions from the CPD requirements although Accredited Paralegals can seek a waiver from the Committee - (c) The following waivers apply: - i. long-term illness for twelve weeks or more in respect of the same illness in any practice year may reduce the CPD requirement in proportion to the number of weeks worked during the practice year, rounded up to the nearest complete hour. - ii. parental leave may reduce their CPD requirement in proportion to the number of weeks worked in the practice year rounded up to the nearest complete hour in accordance with the formula below.
+- (a) CPD hours must consist of: - i. a minimum of five hours of verifiable CPD per year for each accreditation held (i.e. for accreditation in one practice area, a minimum of 5 hours verifiable CPD must be undertaken.
+For accreditation in two practice areas, a minimum of 10 hours verifiable CPD must be undertaken)

+- ii. a minimum of five hours of private study CPD per year, regardless of the number of practice areas in which accreditations are held - iii. the requirements are not reduced for those working part-time. - (b) There are no formal exemptions from the CPD requirements although Accredited Paralegals can seek a waiver from the Committee - (c) The following waivers apply: - i. long-term illness for twelve weeks or more in respect of the same illness in any practice year may reduce the CPD requirement in proportion to the number of weeks worked during the practice year, rounded up to the nearest complete hour. - ii. parental leave may reduce their CPD requirement in proportion to the number of weeks worked in the practice year rounded up to the nearest complete hour in accordance with the formula below.